University Accommodation

 Other University-admin housing

-CEDARS offer a selection of apartments and flats that are available for students with an alternative living experience in Hong KongWe prioritize newly arriving non-local students to help you settle into Hong Kong with ease, while all other students will also be welcomed.
+CEDARS offers a selection of apartments and flats that are available for students with an alternative living experience in Hong KongWe prioritize newly arriving non-local students to help you settle into Hong Kong with ease, while all other students will also be welcomed.

 Student Flats